Nastel/jkool-client-objc-tracking/README.md

 ```

 ##Bridging for Swift:
 If you wish this CocoaPod to work in a Swift app, you simply need to create a Bridge.m file and include the following headers.
 When creating Bridge.m, click the option to 'Create Bridging Header'.
-The code examples in this ReadMe are in both Swift and bjective-c code.
+The code examples in this ReadMe are in both Swift and Objective-c.
 ```objective-c
 #import "jKoolTracking.h"
 #import "jKoolData.h"